EnockOMONDI/django_emailoto/README.md

 ## Usage
-Once your django application is correctly configured, all you need to do is send and email to your users when they attempt to log in (it's up to you to determine how a user logs in - i.e. they input their email in a form, or the input their username in a form and you read their email from a db, only sending an email if it exists, etc.)
+Once your django application is correctly configured, all you need to do is send an email to your users when they attempt to log in (it's up to you to determine how a user logs in - i.e. they input their email in a form, or the input their username in a form and you read their email from a db, only sending an email if it exists, etc.)